circleci/mongofinil/README.md

   - :use-refs returns refs instead of lists and hashes.
   - The order of fields matters for defaults.
 Defaults are run in the order the fields are listed
   - set-fields! returns the new, updated object.
 Updates refs if necessary
+  - dates are always returned as `org.joda.time.DateTime` objects

 ### TODO
  - defapi